by Ally Beckner on November 17, 2025

 And I need people who will say the hard things, even when it feels uncomfortable.

-That’s the beauty of Jesus-centered community.
-It is not only encouragement, although that matters.
-It is not only fun memories or inside jokes or someone to grab coffee with.
-All those things are gifts, but real biblical community goes deeper.
+This is the beauty of Jesus-centered community.
+It’s encouragement, yes, but it’s also more.
+It’s not just fun memories, inside jokes, or someone to grab coffee with—though those things are such gifts.
+Real biblical community goes deeper.

 It looks like honesty that shapes us.